openobserve/openobserve-docs/docs/user-guide/concepts.md

 ## Organizations

 An organization is logical entity which groups various streams, users, functions in OpenObserve.
-An organization can represent an enterprize, a department of an enterprize, or an application.
+An organization can represent an enterprise, a department of an enterprise, or an application.
 All streams, users, functions, etc. are scoped to an organization.

 ## Streams

-A stream in OpenObserve is sequence of events (logs/metrics/traces) that share the same source, e.g. logs from a specific application or logs from an enterprize.
+A stream in OpenObserve is sequence of events (logs/metrics/traces) that share the same source, e.g. logs from a specific application or logs from an enterprise.

 ## Data Ingestion

 ### Data Partitioning

-Data ingested to OpenObserve is partioned by default based on year month day & hour, users can additionally specify partioning key/keys which will be used to patition data.
+Data ingested in OpenObserve is partitioned by default based on year month day & hour.
+You can additionally specify partitioning keys which will be used to partition data.

 ## Logs